letsencrypt/cp-cps/CPS.md

 ### 3.2.3 Authentication of individual identity

-ISRG does not issue certificates to individuals, and thus does not authenticate individual identities.
+ISRG does not issue Subscriber Certificates containing Subject Identity Information, and thus does not validate any natural person's identity.

 ### 3.2.4 Non-verified subscriber information